ajaydesai2208/AI_Investment_Agent/README.md

   - Yahoo Finance RSS, yfinance API
   - Reuters RSS (filtered by ticker/company name)
   - SEC EDGAR filings (8-K, 10-Q, 10-K, S-1, S-3, 424B5, 6-K)
+  - Latest snapshot persists after each analysis so you can review what the model saw (clear it with **Refresh caches**)

 - Options snapshot
   - Nearest expiry (auto 7–45 DTE) or pick a specific expiry